VilemP/campaignBackend/libs/event-sourcing/README.md

 For production use, you'll need to implement the EventStore interface with a proper database backend.
 Some considerations:

-1. Events are facts - they are immutable and cannot be deleted
+1. Event records are immutable - they cannot be modified or deleted once stored
 2. Sequential versioning is crucial for consistency
-3. Consider implementing snapshotting for performance
+3. Consider implementing snapshotting for performance (snapshots are stored as special event records)
 4. Consider implementing projections for read models

 ## Design Principles